kykungz/compilr-javascript/README.md

 docker exec -it compilr-javascript bash
 ```
 ## Usage
-compilr-javascript will create a simple API server on port 8080 by default.
+Compilr will create a simple API server on port 8080 by default.
 You can compile and run you code by sending a `POST` request to your https://localhost:8080/compile route, with a JSON request body similar to:
 ```javascript
 // { "content": <code> }